LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 ### Create Routing Policy

-“If customer phone number is in the allow list, send them to vipSkill in LiveEngage”.
+“If customer phone number is in the allow list, send them to vipSkill in Conversational Cloud”.

 1. Navigate to Intent and Context Policies and then click Add Policy.